-Public Employees' Retirement System of Mississippi October 5, 2022 Page 2
+Public Employees' Retirement System of Mississippi October 13, 2023 Page 2

-In order to prepare the results in this report we have utilized appropriate actuarial models that were developed for this purpose.
-These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
+In order to prepare the results in this report, we have utilized actuarial models that were developed to measure liabilities and develop actuarial costs.
+These models include tools that we have produced and tested, along with commercially available valuation software that we have reviewed to confirm the appropriateness and accuracy of the output.
+In utilizing these models, we develop and use input parameters and assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.